Siege of Silves (1189): Sources

-The main source by far for the siege of Silves is an eyewitness account.
+The main source for the siege of Silves is an eyewitness account.
 The Narratio de itinere navali (Account of the Seaborne Journey) is a short but detailed Latin narrative of the crusader expedition from northern Germany told from a crusader's perspective.
 It was composed shortly after the capture of Silves, certainly before 1191.
-In the only manuscript of the text, it is accompanied by the Epistola de morte Friderici imperatoris (Letter on the Death of the Emperor Frederick), which demonstrates a connection between the expedition and Frederick Barbarossa's expedition.
+In the only manuscript of the text, it is accompanied by the Epistola de morte Friderici imperatoris (Letter on the Death of the Emperor Frederick), which demonstrates a connection between the naval expedition and Frederick Barbarossa's overland crusade.

 The next most important source, the Ymagines Historiarum of the English chronicler Ralph of Diceto, is also in Latin and from a northern perspective.
 Also from England are the Gesta regis Henrici secundi and the Chronica of Roger of Howden that relies on it.
 There is confusion in some sources, such as the Itinerarium peregrinorum et gesta regis Ricardi and the Chronicon of Robert of Auxerre, between the sack of Alvor and the capture of Silves.
 Nevertheless, Robert's account made its way into the chronicle of William of Nangis, the Chronicon Turonense and a lost work by a certain Hugo, copied by Vicente Salgado into his Memorias Ecclesiasticas do Reino do Algarve.
 A supposed letter from Pope Clement III to the Byzantine emperor Isaac II is in reality a 16th-century forgery.
-Its reference to the conquest of Silves is derived from Robert of Auxerre.
+Its reference to the conquest of Silves is derived from the confused account of Robert of Auxerre.

-The only sources to originate in Portugal are the contemporary Chronicon Conimbricense and the Crónica de 1419.
+The only sources to originate in Portugal are the contemporary but terse Chronicon Conimbricense and the Crónica de 1419.
 The section of the latter devoted to the reign of Sancho I claims to be based on an earlier contemporary source, but is obviously reworked.

 The most valuable Arabic sources for the loss of Silves are the Bayān al-mughrib of Ibn ʿIdhārī, specifically, its third book covering the Almohad period (1170–1266), and the Almohad history of ʿAbd al-Wāḥid al-Marrākushī.
 It is also mentioned in the works of Ibn al-Athīr, Ibn Khaldūn, Ibn Abī Zarʿ and al-Maqqarī.